-Except for a non-refundable $75.00 deposit / cancellation fee per workshop, tuition payment is refundable if notice of cancellation is received by phone, email or US mail twenty days prior to the beginning of a workshop.
+Except for a non-refundable $75.00 deposit / cancellation fee per workshop, tuition payment is refundable if notice of cancellation is received by phone, email or US mail 20 days prior to the beginning of a workshop.
 No refund can be made after that date due to faculty contracts, material acquisitions and housing and travel agreements.
-If cancellation occurs within the 20 day period, the tuition payment cannot be applied to a later session.
+If cancellation occurs within the 20 day period, the tuition payment cannot be applied to a later session and no refunds may be offered.
 ESSA will not make refunds to students withdrawing after a class has begun.
 Transfers from one workshop to another are considered on an individual basis.
 To do so, you must notify ESSA 20 days before the start of your workshop.
 Failure to attend class or verbal notification will not be regarded as an official notice of withdrawal.

 These will be distributed to the participants and the teachers on the last day of class.
 These need to be returned to ESSA staff prior to the end of the session.
 This is how we learn and grow as an organization and we are grateful for your responses.

 In some cases, material fees have been included in the cost of the workshop, which is indicated in the workshop listing.
 If additional materials or material fees are required, ESSA and/or your instructor will provide you with additional information prior to your workshop.
 In some cases, material fees may be paid directly to your instructor, or you may be asked to purchase some materials from other sources.

 Instructors and students are expected to leave the studio in the same condition as they found it.

 - All tools returned to original storage locations

 - Floor swept